skip content

 The nomination process to CPP Investments is a well-defined and multi-step nomination and appointment process.
 Directors are appointed by the Governor in Council following a recommendation by the federal Minister of Finance.
 Before making that recommendation, the federal Minister is required to consult with the Finance Ministers of the participating provinces.

 The Minister of Finance of Canada is authorized to appoint—and in practice has appointed—a nominating committee to advise on appointments, which consists of representatives of each of the participating provinces and a representative designated by the federal Minister.
-As this process has evolved, CPP Investments has come to take initial steps: under the supervision of the Governance Committee of the Board of Directors, a search firm is engaged and CPP Investments proposes individuals to the governmental nominating committee.
+Under the supervision of the Governance Committee of the Board of Directors, a search firm is engaged and CPP Investments proposes individuals to the governmental nominating committee.
 The nominating committee then recommends candidates for appointment and re-appointment to the federal Finance Minister.

 The Board posts a Notice of Appointment Opportunity on CPP Investments’ website.
 This provides the general public with the opportunity to view the critical competences required of a Director and to submit one’s name for consideration.
 Candidates arising from this process augment those identified by external executive search firms to ensure we consider the widest possible range of highly qualified candidates.